divega/EntityFramework.Docs/entity-framework/ef6/advanced/connection-resiliency/handling-of-transaction-commit-failures-ef6-1-onwards.md

 ## How to handle commit failures with previous Versions

+Before EF 6.1 there was not mechanism to handle commit failures in the EF product.
 There are several ways to dealing with this situation that can be applied to previous versions of EF6:

 ### Option 1 - Do nothing